Fong Yue Ting v. United States: Relation with other immigration cases decided at the time

-Value as a precedent for later doctrines in immigration law
+Value as precedent for later doctrines in immigration law

-In the case and most of the other Chinese Exclusion Cases, the Supreme Court repeatedly sided with the United States government and against aliens, offering the rationale that immigration policy and its enforcement were a matter for the legislative and executive branches.
-Some commentators argue that this case was an important precedent in establishing the plenary power doctrine that immunizes from judicial review the substantive immigration decisions of the United States Congress and the executive branch of the United States government.
+In this case and in most of the other Chinese Exclusion Cases, the Supreme Court repeatedly sided with the United States government and against aliens by offering the rationale that immigration policy and its enforcement were a matter for the legislative and executive branches.
+Some commentators argue that the case was an important precedent in establishing the plenary power doctrine that immunizes from judicial review the substantive immigration decisions of the United States Congress and the executive branch of the United States government.
 Others have disagreed about the significance of these cases for plenary power.
 The defining case for the plenary power doctrine, Knauff v.
 Shaughnessy (1950) did not explicitly cite the case.

-Among the early court decisions related to regulation of immigration and aliens, this was the first case to uphold broad federal powers to set conditions on residence and deport aliens who had been living lawfully in the United States.
+Among the early court decisions related to regulation of immigration and aliens, it was the first case to uphold broad federal powers to set conditions on residence and deport aliens who had been living lawfully in the United States.